tdpetrou/pandas_cub/README.md

 The `head` and `tail` methods each accept a single parameter `n` which is defaulted to 5.
 Have them return the first/last n rows.

-A new testing class named `TestBasics` is used for the new several tests.
+A new testing class named `TestBasics` is used for the next several tests.
 Run `test_head_tail` to complete this.

 ### 22. Generic aggregation methods